 - 1 bottle of Kikkoman soy sauce for sushi & sashimi

-- 1 condiment dish with 3 compartments for holding ginger, wasabi and soy sauce separately
+- 1 condiment dish with 3 compartments for holding ginger, wasabi, and soy sauce separately

 - 5 pairs of bamboo chopsticks

 This pack is kind of nice, the kind where you just one-click shopping and get it right to your door for quick sushi.
-So if you in a bit of hurry, get this one, use it, mark the brand and next time whenever you’re in a local store look for those in bulk.
+So if you in a bit of a hurry, get this one, use it, mark the brand, and next time whenever you’re in a local store look for those in bulk.

-Above are some of useful and convenient kits for making sushi.
-Each kit have its own advantage over the other, however they’re all on a manageable price range.
+Above are some of the useful and convenient kits for making sushi.
+Each kit has its own advantage over the other, however, they’re all on a manageable price range.
 If you’re new into sushi, or only making one on occasion, then these are some good kits for you without choking out an enormous fortune.
 It’s required some getting uses to get a hang of the tools.
 They’re fun to have, and can be purchased in conjunction as each one serve a different purpose without repeat.
 Anyhow, have fun making sushi, get your kids to help too, it’ll be fun for them to play with the tools and making their own favorite kinds of sushi.